thai-shriya/leetcode/leetcode_log.md

 - [2024-09-10] Solved: Design Circular Queue (java)
 - [2024-09-12] Solved: Count the Number of Consistent Strings (java)
 - [2024-09-13] Solved: XOR Queries of a Subarray (java)
+- [2024-09-14] Solved: Longest Subarray With Maximum Bitwise AND (java)